algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 We want to test the game on different operating systems to be sure that it works on all of them.
 Because of that it is important to ensure that the set up of the test environment is the same for everyone.

+Changing DOSBox preferences is mandatory to have the best experience possible.
+This step is explained in the [technical specifications](../technicalSpecifications.md).

 ### a.
 Test environment for Mac

 To test the game on MacOS, we will use NASM to compile the game and DOSBox to run it. \